yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Borrower   |          |          |     999oz|    1000oz|          |          |
 |Merchant   |          |      -1oz|          |          |          |          |

+The failure to recognize these principles likely results from failure to consider the clearing process.
+This likely stems from the failure to recognize the inherent duality of money and money substitutes.
+This likely stems from the habit of referring to money (e.g. gold) in the same terms as money substitutes (e.g. accounts for gold).
 Bank did not create the offsetting accounts to obscure fraudulent money creation.
 Bank created offsetting accounts for two reasons:

 * Preclude physical transfer just to redeposit the money into Bank.
 * Encourage redeposit into Bank as opposed to a competitor (or own hoard).